SongshGeo/SongshGeo-as-Scholar/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 👋 Hello!
-I'm Shuang Song, a [postdoctoral researcher at Beijing Normal University](https://zkgyy.bnu.edu.cn/yjjg/lyhjstgcyfzx/rcdw4/c468f5e085f1420c871fa312ff7ce385.htm).
+I'm Shuang Song, a postdoctoral researcher at Beijing Normal University and Max Planck Institute of Geoanthropology.
-My research ambit primarily revolves around deciphering the intricate dynamics between human and environmental systems, with a keen focus on the evolving interplay of human-water relationships.
-At the heart of my current investigations is the utilization of the social-ecological system (SES) framework for environmental governance, complemented by advanced methodologies in complex system modeling, particularly agent-based modeling.
+My research primarily uses on water as a link, modeling as an approach to study the interaction between human society and the landscape & environment, as a intertwined social-ecological system (SES).
+Based on my unique interdisciplinary background in history, geography, and archaeology, I construct agent-based models (ABMs) for different water-related issues, simulating agents' interaction within existing institutional and environmental settings across different temporal and spatial scales.
+Furthermore, it examines how institutions can become powerful tools influencing this interaction by enhancing human society's adaptability and resilience to environmental changes, thereby contributing to sustainable development.

-Beyond research, I'm an adept Python developer and have crafted [the open-source package `ABSESpy`](https://github.com/ABSESpy/ABSESpy), a tool designed to enhance the simulation capabilities for real-world SES scenarios.
+Beyond research, I'm an adept Python developer and have crafted [the open-source package `ABSESpy`](https://github.com/ABSESpy/ABSESpy), a package designed to enhance the application of ABMs for real-world SES scenarios.

 {{< icon name="download" pack="fas" >}} Learn more about me through the below materials:

 <!-- - 📄 {{< staticref "uploads/SongshGeo_CV_pdf.pdf" "newtab" >}}Short resumé{{< /staticref >}}: Get to know me in two pages. -->
-- 📚 {{< staticref "uploads/Song_CV_full.pdf" "newtab" >}}Academic CV{{< /staticref >}}: With full publications.
+- 📚 {{< staticref "uploads/Song_CV_2pages.pdf" "newtab" >}}Academic CV{{< /staticref >}}: With full publications.
 <!-- - 🌍 {{< staticref "uploads/SongshGeo_CV_pdf.pdf" "newtab" >}}My adventures{{< /staticref >}}: Life is an adventure. -->